PYGMY MOUSE LEMUR

 Behavior and Lifestyle

-Like all mouse lemurs, pygmy mouse lemurs are arboreal and nocturnal animals.
+Like all mouse lemurs, pygmy mouse lemurs are arboreal (tree-dwelling) and nocturnal (active at night) animals.
 They move about quadrupedally, running and jumping through the trees.
 They sometimes sleep in tree holes, but may also spend the day sleeping out in the open.
 Most of their time is spent in cool, dry places such as tangles of tree branches and abandoned lemur nests.

 The pygmy mouse lemur is considered by some sources to be the world’s smallest primate, and by others as second only to Madame Berthe’s mouse lemur (M. berthae).